Vlad Voiculescu

 Vlad Vasile Voiculescu (/ro/; born 6 September 1983) is a Romanian politician and former Romanian Minister of Health in the Cîțu Cabinet (affiliated with the Freedom, Unity and Solidarity Party, PLUS) whose term lasted from 23 December 2020 until he was revoked on 14 April 2021 by PNL Prime Minister Florin Cîțu.
 He formerly served in the same position in the Cioloș Cabinet between May 2016 and January 2017.

-Career
+Life and career

 He was born in Brănești, Dâmbovița County.
 Voiculescu is known as one of the founders of Magicamp, along with the journalist Melania Medeleanu.
 Magicamp is a non-profit organisation that offers supportive therapies and financial aid to children diagnosed with cancer and their families.
 The donations consisted of materials whose value is over 3 million euros.

 Voiculescu started the "Rețeaua Citostaticelor" (Cytostatics Network), an unofficial mechanism of supplying medications for patients diagnosed with cancer in Romania through parallel proceedings with official methods that are bureaucratic.
 Those organizations have been the subject of the Rețeaua (Network) documentary, by Claudiu Mitcu.